software-mansion/react-native-reanimated/apps/external-worklets-example/README.md

 ### iOS

-To run on iOS first go to `ExternalWorkletsExample/ios` and run `pod install`.
+To run on iOS first go to `external-worklets-example/ios` and run `pod install`.
 This will install pods for Fabric architecture.

-Then in `ExternalWorkletsExample` run `yarn ios` or run application from Xcode.
+Then in `external-worklets-example` run `yarn ios` or run application from Xcode.